russpv/lognsh/README.md

 # Lognsh

 A minimal interactive Unix shell implemented in C. Designed for login use, not scripting.
-No job control, no weirdness, just fundament.

 ## ✅ Feature Summary